 Annual Best Paper and Biannual Best Proposal Competitions

 The Department of Economics currently runs a number of research competitions for students.
 Awards are made in two ways.
 A student can submit either 1.) an example of a piece of research they completed, or 2.) a research proposal they developed.
 Both papers and proposals must be developed under the guidance of an SJSU Economics faculty member.

 Thus, awards are made through two competitions, a Paper Competition and a Proposal Competition.
 Click the links that follow to download the Paper Competition Applications Form and the Proposal Competition Application Form.

-For the Paper Competition, on May 15th of each year we make six paper awards; in Spring 2013, there will be two $2,000 awards, two $1,500 awards, and two $1,000 awards.
+For the Paper Competition, on May 15th of each year we make six paper awards; in Spring 2013, there will be two $2,000 awards, two $1,000 awards, and two $500 awards.
 Ideally, at each level, one award will go to a graduate student and one to an undergraduate student, but this is contingent upon our receiving enough qualified papers from each group of students.
 To apply, email your completed research paper in PDF format, along with the Paper Competition Application Form (available at the link above) to the director of the SFP program, currently Matthew J. Holian (email@example.com).
 Please submit your paper ON May 15th.
 Note that while you should not submit your paper before the submission date, you are encouraged to contact the SFP director before these dates to receive feedback on your paper.
-The Economics Department plans to post the winning papers online.

 The table below summarizes the details of the SFP program.

 |Competition||Submission Deadline||Award Amounts|